+We pledge to channel one per cent (1%) of our Profit After Tax (PAT) towards the funding of corporate social responsibility activities through our foundation, Yayasan Bursa Malaysia.
+These activities are to generate sustainable positive impacts to contribute to a thriving community.
+We observe both legal and statutory obligations such as tax payments, and actively support the government's initiatives to drive Malaysia's transition to a lowcarbon economy through initiatives such as the Bursa Carbon Exchange (BCX), the nation's first voluntary carbon market.
 We recognise the crucial role of suppliers and vendors in our supply chain, as we rely on their products and services to ensure the smooth operation of our business.
 We create value for our suppliers by procuring their products and services and we will continue collaborating with them to strengthen our partnerships.